NEONScience/NEON-Data-Skills/_posts/data-institutes/setup/2016-01-01-setup-QGIS-rhdf5.md

 <a href="https://www.qgis.org/en/site/forusers/alldownloads.html" target="_blank">
 this page from QGIS for additional information</a>.
 3. Finally, open QGIS to ensure that it is properly downloaded and installed.

+## Install HDFView
+The free HDFView application allows you to explore the contents of an HDF5 file.

+To install HDFView:

+1. Click
+<a href="https://www.hdfgroup.org/products/java/release/download.html" target="_blank"> to go to the download page</a>.

+2. From the section titled **HDF-Java 2.1x Pre-Built Binary Distributions** select the HDFView download option that matches the operating system and computer setup (32 bit vs 64 bit) that you have.
+The download will start automatically.

+3. Open the downloaded file.
+  + Mac - You may want to add the HDFView application to your Applications directory.
+  + Windows - Unzip the file, open the folder, run the .exe file, and follow directions to complete installation.

+4. Open HDFView to ensure that the program installed correctly.

+<i class="fa fa-star"></i> **Data Tip:**
+The HDFView application requires Java to be up to date.
+If you are having issues opening HDFView, try to update Java first!
+{: .notice}